-The Multicultural Center is part of the newly established Office of Campus Diversity under the administration of the John Hazen White School of Arts & Sciences.
-The Center was founded in 1992 to encourage efforts to respect, support and educate people of diverse backgrounds.
-The Multicultural Center exists as an integral part of campus life.
+The Multicultural Center is part of the Office of Campus Diversity.
+Founded in 1993 to encourage efforts to respect, support and educate people of diverse backgrounds, the Center exists as an integral part of campus life.
 Consistent with the mission of the University, its primary focus is to empower all members of the University's diverse student body to live and work in an interdependent world.
-A major objective is to foster a move toward building collective goals for the student body, based on an awareness of cultural differences and a sensitivity to equity.
+A major objective is to foster a move toward building collective goals for the student body, based on an awareness of cultural differences and similarities.

 Program activities include serving as a resource for the entire campus community by sponsoring educational programs, cultural events and social activities.
 This includes developing ongoing relationships with students and student organizations, and promoting programs and services which impact all students and the Johnson & Wales community at large.

-The Multicultural Center is located in the Xavier Complex at 60 Broad Street (corner of Broad and Claverick).
-For more information, contact the Multicultural Center (598-4776).
+The Multicultural Center is located in the Xavier Complex, Downcity Campus at 60 Broad Street (corner of Broad and Claverick).
+For more information, call 598-4776 or e-mail mcc@jwu.edu.